tacitknowledge/flip/README.md

 2. `FeatureServiceDirectFactory` - this factory expects that required entities will be provided, leaving responsibility of initialization of `context providers` and `property readers` to the underlying DI framework, or to the developer.

-This factory almost is used to use with DI.

 After you started the feature service you have to place the invocations to feature service to obtain the feature state in that places of your code